 You can't get the payment if you are self-isolating/quarantining because you have returned from a trip abroad or if your income is lower than usual because you are furloughed.

-Claims for the payment can be made up to 14 days after your period of self-isolation ends and the scheme will stay open until 31 January 2021.
+Claims for the payment can be made up to 28 days from the first day that your period of self-isolation begins and the scheme will stay open until 31 March 2021.

 When you apply for the payment you will be required to provide the following supporting evidence: